krasserm/krasserm.github.io/stories.md

 I got into machine learning in 2014 after having attended Andrew Ng's machine learning course on Coursera.
 After having applied machine learning in several private projects I decided in 2017 to take a sabbatical for going much deeper into statistics, "traditional" machine learning and deep learning.
-I took several [courses](/resume/#certifications) and gained further experience by [supplemantary reading](/2018/01/03/machine-learning-resources/) and doing exercises.
+I completed several [courses](/resume/#certifications) and gained further experience by [supplemantary reading](/2018/01/03/machine-learning-resources/) and intense practicing.
 I published part of my exercise work in [articles](/) and [open source projects](/resume#open-source-projects).
 I also developed a special interest in [Bayesian methods for machine learning](https://github.com/krasserm/bayesian-machine-learning) and their application to deep learning.

-Even before my sabbatical year ended I was offered a machine learning position based on the [articles](/) I wrote.
+Even before my sabbatical year ended I was offered a machine learning position based on [articles](/) I wrote.
 In this position I'm extending the customer's digital asset management system with features like [facial recognition](https://merlinone.com/solutions/merlin-ai-facial-recognition/), [content-based image retrieval](https://merlinone.com/solutions/merlin-ai-image-similarity/), [image aesthetics assessment](https://merlinone.com/solutions/merlin-ai-impact/) and [single image super-resolution](https://github.com/krasserm/super-resolution), all based on deep learning methods.
 I especially like the good balance between scientific and engineering work in these projects.
 Ethical aspects like avoiding racial bias in facial recognition also play an important role.
 The developed machine learning solutions meanwhile run in production at several customer sites as Docker-based microservices.
-At the moment, I'm developing a neural search engine for text-based document retrieval using technologies from latest natural language processing research.
+At the moment, I'm developing a multi-modal neural search engine that combines textual and visual information for better semantic matching.